NavIshanOp/IshanActyl/README.md

 To stop a currently running IshanActyl instance, use `pm2 stop IshanActyl`

 # Credits
-Fork Of Heliactyl v12 And Dashactyl v0.4
+Fork Of Heliactyl v12, Dashactyl Corona Theme And Dashactyl v0.4